9th Australian National Family Law Conference–

 It can also be used when the parties want to divorce in one jurisdiction

 but have financial orders made in another.
-Australians living in England
+Australians living in

-by Australian legislation when they know they can be divorced in their
+period mandated by Australian legislation when they know they can

-home country in three or four months by proving adultery or unreasonable
+be divorced in their home country in three or four months by proving

 In some cases where a choice of jurisdiction